Falkicon/mcp-fabric-ux-system/_docs_fabric_ux/components/overview.md

 ### Multi-Framework Support

 Components work seamlessly with any framework, including React and Angular, or even without a framework.
-Each framework has dedicated wrapper libraries:

-- **React**: `@fabric-msft/react` provides React-friendly component wrappers
+- **React**: `@fabric-msft/react` provides React-friendly component wrappers.
-- **Angular**: `@fabric-msft/angular` provides Angular modules and directives
+- **Angular & Others**: The standard `@fabric-msft/web-components` package is used directly.
+Angular supports Custom Elements, allowing seamless integration (see [Getting Started](/guides/getting-started) and [Integration Guide](/guides/integration)).

 Example using a component in React:
 ```jsx